alaeimo/alaeimo.github.io/README.md

 ## 🧭 Acknowledgments

-This website is designed and developed by **Mohammad Alaei**, inspired by the principles of clarity, accessibility, and human-centered technology — blending academic precision with design simplicity.
+This website is designed and developed by **Mohammad Alaei**, inspired by the principles of clarity, accessibility, and human-centered technology, blending academic precision with design simplicity.